 Internal decorations

 Repair category 1

-Notes The property is generally in fair order throughout.
+Notes The property is generally in fresh decoration throughout.

 Cellars

 Repair category -

-Notes Not applicable.
+Notes None.

 Electricity

 Repair category 1

 Notes The Institution of Engineering and Technology recommends that inspections and testing are undertaken at least every ten years and on a change of ownership.
 It should be appreciated that only the most recently constructed or re-wired properties will have installations which fully comply with IET regulations.